debsamanta5571-dot/moba-prototype/README.md

 # Moba Prototype

 I’ve wanted to make a 3D multiplayer MOBA for a long time.
 I messed around in Blueprints on and off for a while.
-This is a C++ multiplayer prototype, built with GAS.
+This is a C++ multiplayer prototype using GAS.

 ## Preview